About the Bridgwater Tidal Barrier Scheme

 Workstream B: Upgrading and building new flood banks downstream near Chilton Trinity, Combwich, and Pawlett

-Workstream C: Enhancing fish and eel passage at 12 upstream sites on the Rivers Parrett and Tone
+Workstream C: Enhancing fish and eel passage at up to 12 upstream sites on the Rivers Parrett and Tone.

 There are also upstream benefits.
 The barrier will close ahead of high tide while river levels are still low, creating additional capacity in the river upstream for the fluvial flows.

-We are working at pace to get the barrier structure operational within the next three years.
-Work will then continue on the wider site, including final downstream defences, landscaping, and riverside enhancements, towards full Scheme completion a couple of years after that.
+We will be on site for another 5 to 6 years and are working at pace to get the barrier structure operational as a priority.
+Work will then continue on the wider site, including final downstream defences, landscaping, and riverside enhancements, towards full Scheme completion.

 This phased approach delivers early flood protection to Bridgwater and surrounding communities, while ensuring a lasting legacy of environmental and public benefit.